-- lid: a list of log entry identifiers.
-Each log message is uniquely identified by its @LIT {lid} and the identifiers are in ascending order. - level: a list of the log-levels for all log entries. - timestamp: a list of the timestamps as seconds since 1970-01-01 for all log entries. - text a list of the texts of all log entries - topic a list of the topics of all log entries - totalAmount: the total amount of log entries before pagination.
+- lid (string): a list of log entry identifiers.
+Each log message is uniquely identified by its @LIT{lid} and the identifiers are in ascending order. - level: A list of the loglevels for all log entries. - timestamp (string): a list of the timestamps as seconds since 1970-01-01 for all log entries. - topic: a list of the topics of all log entries - text: a list of the texts of all log entries - total Amount: the total amount of log entries before pagination.